-There are many beautiful gifts including wooden carvings, silver jewelry, woven cloths and other handicrafts that are produced in the Mountain Province and Benguet.
-If you want to save money, buy your souvenir items inside the public market.
+Many beautiful gifts, including wooden carvings, silver jewelry, woven cloths, and other handicrafts produced in the Mountain Province and Benguet.
+To save money, buy your souvenir items inside the public market.

 Pink Sisters Convent

 At this convent, all wishes are said to come true.
-As a wish is written and given, the nuns in the convent will pray for it to come true.
+As a wish is written and given, the convent’s nuns will pray for it to come true.
 Donations can be given, but this is not required.
 If visitors are interested, they can do so.
-The convent is also popular among tourists because of their products like Ube Jam, Cookies and other baked goodies.
+The convent is also famous among tourists because of its products like Ube Jam, Cookies, and other baked goodies.

 Ukay-Ukay Shopping at the Night Market

-One of the famous activities of Baguio tourists is Ukay-Ukay shopping.
-Ukay Ukay shops are stores that sell secondhand goods (such as clothing, shoes, bags, furniture, etc.) at dirt cheap prices.
+One of the favorite activities of Baguio tourists is Ukay-Ukay shopping.
+Ukay Ukay shops sell secondhand goods (such as clothing, shoes, bags, furniture, etc.) at dirt-cheap prices.
 Products are usually shipped from the US, Hong Kong, and Europe to the Philippines.
-The streets fronting Burnham Park becomes an Ukay-Ukay haven every night starting from 9pm till 2am.
-A good selection of second-hand goods are available in Session Road but they are a bit expensive.
+The streets fronting Burnham Park become an Ukay-Ukay haven every night from 9pm till 2am.
+A good selection of secondhand goods is available in Session Road, but they are expensive.

 Visit the Baguio Cathedral